 2 of these walks in the Tamar Valley are circular, and one is there and back.
 They range from easy to moderate.
 All are on the Tamar Valley train line which goes in and out of Plymouth.
 You can also catch a bus in from Tavistock.
 Every one of these walks, I have written a full detailed guide for with a map, and lots of photos, which you will find in the link provided after each one.
 Anyway, let’s get down to business….

-3 Walks You Must Try In The Tamar Valley
+3 Must Try walks In The Tamar Valley

 1) Bere Alston Circular Walk – The one with all the wild garlic